St Albans City Race

 Clothing

 Flat running shoes or light trail shoes are advised – no spikes under any circumstances.
+Please remove muddy shoes before entering the event centre.

 Dogs